xAstro/basewdnd-102314/README.md

 - Missing tags
 - Misspelled tags
 - Missing links/misspelled links/broken image links (did I forget a period?
-Did I forget http:// ?)
+Did I forget the first part of my link?
 - Nesting errors
--

 Work alone or as a team, but be clear in your pull request who was in your group!